 Selectmen Luszey is ready to discuss each issue raised.
 The ZBA is clearly articulated in RSA's and in Town policies and procedures / By-Laws.
-The ZBA is here to enforce the zoning codes of the Town.
+The ZBA is here to uphold the zoning ordinances of the Town.

 Mr. Brackett commented that from what has been said so far, he is hearing that Selectmen Luszey does not believe that the ZBA has been conducting themselves accordingly and that they should have a more narrow view of their responsibilities.